Fagradalsfjall Volcano Hike –

 ❌ Tips (optional)

-If you choose the self-drive option, the meeting point will be in Grindavík at 10:45 am.
-Please note that parking is not included (costs around $7 USD) and must be paid on-site at the machine or online.
-Full details will be included with your booking voucher.
-Check our FAQ below for more information.
+If you choose the self-drive option, the meeting point is in Grindavík at 10:45 am.
+Parking is not included (approx. $7 USD) and must be paid on-site or online.
+Full meeting details are included with your booking voucher.
+You can also find more information in the FAQ section below.

-If you select Reykjavík pickup, we will meet you at Bus Stop #3, Lækjargata, at the time indicated on your voucher.
-Please be ready 10 minutes before your scheduled pickup time.
+Bus Stop #3 – Lækjargata, at the time shown on your voucher.
+Please be ready 10 minutes before your scheduled pickup.

 See the map below for both meeting point locations.